adonini/WeatherStation/README.md

 To access container logs use `docker logs mongodb-WS` command.

-## Scripts
+## OPC UA client and dash app

-To allow the pull/push of the weather data from the WS to the MongoDB, launch from the main directory the script `runWS.py` with the command `nohup python -u runWS.py &`.
+To allow the pull/push of the weather data from the WS to the MongoDB, launch the script `runWS.py` with the command `nohup python -u runWS.py &`, while to start the dashboard use `nohup python -u dashboard/app.py &`.
-To launch the dashboard, for the moment first activate the conda env `conda activate modbus` and then from the main directory use the command `nohup python -u dashboard/app.py &`.

 To see if the scripts are running use: `ps aux | grep app.py` or `ps aux | grep runWS.py`.